2024-2025 Course Catalog

 International and off-campus study

-After two years of language study on campus, majors are strongly encouraged to spend a term studying in Russia.
+After two years of language study on campus, majors are strongly encouraged to spend a term studying in a Russian-speaking country.
 Study abroad provides an unparalleled opportunity to make gains in language proficiency and to become familiar with Russian life and culture.
+Most Russian majors and minors who choose to study abroad do so through a Lawrence affiliated exchange.

 Courses - Russian